Towards AI Forensics: Did the Artificial Intelligence System Do It?

 \subsection{Investigative Questions}

-While the ultimate questions to be answered are \textit{Q1} and \textit{Q2}, many other sub-questions can be asked that demand understanding of AI as well as what is interesting from a forensic point of view.
-For example, for \textit{Q1} given a set of observed actions or decisions by the perpetrator during the incident, we need to answer `what is the likelihood of a given AI suspect performing these decisions compared to those of other models?'
-Often \textit{Q1} might be difficult to answer based on available information but circumstantial evidence might be produced by answering questions like, e.g.~`is the AI suspect reacting to objects related to the incident more strongly than other models?'
+From a forensics perspective, the ultimate questions to be answered are: \emph{Did the AI system cause an incident?} and \emph{Why?}.
+Such questions demand an understanding of AI as well as forensics, and, as for any criminal case, answers might not be a simple yes or no. For example, given a set of observed actions or decisions by the perpetrator during the incident, we need to answer `what is the likelihood of a given AI suspect performing these decisions compared to those of other models?' and `what triggers the action?'
+Often (only) circumstantial evidence might be produced by answering questions like `is the AI suspect reacting to objects related to the incident more strongly than other models?'
 Given multiple AI suspects, the first question helping to prioritize which AI to investigate more closely might be: `is the AI suspect behaving normally?'.
-We shall discuss these questions and methods to address them in our case study.
+These questions are discussed as part of our case studies.